KomanMorungman/Facebook-Seller-Analytics/README.md

 # Facebook-Seller-Analytics
-This project analyzed Facebook Live Seller data from Thai fashion and cosmetics pages to understand social media engagement.
-It explored how post types and upload timing influenced reactions, comments, and shares.
-Using clustering (K-Means) and statistical methods, it uncovered patterns in user interaction to guide better posting strategies.
+This project analyzed the Facebook Live Sellers in Thailand dataset (7,050 posts from 10 fashion and cosmetics pages) to uncover engagement patterns across reaction, comment, and share metrics.
+It examined how posting time (status_published) influences total reactions and explores correlations between reactions, comments, and shares to gauge audience interaction.
+Finally, it applied K-Means clustering (with the elbow method to select the optimal number of clusters) and computes post-type distributions and average engagement values to segment content and reveal underlying trends.
+It used Python in Google Colab.